XRP Ledger Accounts

-An "Account" in the Ripple Consensus Ledger represents a holder of XRP and a sender of transactions.
+An "Account" in the XRP Ledger represents a holder of XRP and a sender of transactions.
 The core elements of an account are:

 - An identifying address, such as